Research Context & Problem Framing

 What is “Resilience” in This Project?

-In the context of this research, resilience refers to the ability of Crassostrea virginica (Eastern oyster) to tolerate or resist stress from Perkinsus marinus (Dermo disease) infection and other environmental challenges.
+In the context of this research, resilience refers to the ability of Crassostrea virginica (Eastern oyster) to tolerate or resist stress from Perkinsus marinus (parasite causing Dermo disease) infection.
+It’s a generalization of the specific traits resistance and tolerance.
+(Discussion)

 The Datasets